 Simple.
-Make sure that your supplier complies with the NORSOK M-650 standard for production of 6Mo parts.
-This in turn ensures that they source raw material from a company that also meets the standard.
+Make sure that your supplier complies with the NORSOK M-650 standard for the production of 6Mo parts.
+This, in turn, ensures that they source raw material from a company that also meets the standard.

 For instrumentation products, Parker pioneered NORSOK M-650 compliant 6Mo instrumentation components and was first to market with a comprehensive range of valves, manifolds, tubes and fittings that meet the standard.

 NORSOK M-650 compliant 6Mo instrumentation products are undoubtedly a powerful ally in the ongoing battle against corrosion.
-If you are designing systems that contribute to the safety, reliability and 40-year operational life of offshore platforms, NORSOK M-650 compiant products should be your preferred choice.
-Learn more about be your preferred choice.
+If you are designing systems that contribute to the safety, reliability and 40-year operational life of offshore platforms, NORSOK M-650 compliant products should be your preferred choice.
+Learn more about NORSOK M-650 instrumentation tube-fitting technology.

 Read how design engineers are increasing the safety and service life of equipment such as offshore oil and gas applications.
 Download the Use of 316 Stainless Steel Instrument Tube Fittings on 6Mo Tube white paper for help in determining the best material selection for your applications operating in a corrosive environment.